 We held our Quadrant Chambers Commodities Event on Tuesday 12 June at Quadrant House.

 We were delighted to have The Rt Hon Lord Justice Hamblen to chair this event.
 Our speakers included Simon Rainey QC, John Russell QC, Caroline Pounds and David Semark.
 They looked at current trends in hedging arguments; how the Fiona Trust presumption operates where an umbrella, and individual sales contract have different jurisdiction provisions; the circumstances in which a sub-sale may be relevant to the assessment of damages and challenging contracts for uncertainty.
 A full programme is included below.
-If you would like to recieve a copy of the handout, please contact a member of the Marketing Team.
+If you would like to receive a copy of the handout, please contact a member of the Marketing Team.

 The potential effect of hedging to augment or to reduce a claim in damages is now well settled.
 It brings with it however difficulties of proof for claimants and novel attempts by defendants to extend the scope of enquiry raising questions of far can one go: Simon considers two recent cases which exemplify these issues and asks ‘where next?

 Under the umbrella? - Eurochem v Dreymoor - John Russell QC

 Under the umbrella?
 How the Fiona Trust presumption operates where an umbrella, and individual, sales contract have different jurisdiction provisions.

 Sub-sales, assessing damages and the Slater v Hoyle and Bence Graphics v Fasson debate: Clarification at last? - Caroline Pounds